-When this occurs, you need an experienced attorney on your side who will help safeguard your legal rights, and protect your future.
+When this occurs, you need an experienced attorney on your side who will help safeguard your legal rights and protect your future.
 At the Green Law Firm P.C., our drunk driving accident lawyers in Colorado Springs understand the devastating consequences of such events and dedicate ourselves to fighting for the rights and compensation of victims.

-After a drunk driving accident, a thorough accident investigation is crucial to proving liability under Colorado law.
+After a drunk driving accident, a thorough accident investigation is crucial to proving liability under Colorado drunk driving laws.
 A large amount of information must be collected in a short amount time to comply with Colorado statute of limitations.

 Typically, proof of negligence is sufficient to hold a driver liable for damages.
 However, additional evidence is often necessary to file a lawsuit against a drunk driver.